-If you look at the Statement of Activities on page 1G you will see that the first column lists the major services provided by the City.
+If you look at the Statement of Activities on page 10 you will see that the first column lists the major services provided by the City.
 The next column identifies the costs of providing these services.
-The major program disbursements for governmental activities are for public safety and streets (streets includes public works and capital outlay, which represents an Issue II street project), which account for 44.8 and 21.5 percent of all governmental disbursements, respectively.
-General government also represents a significant cost, about 19.7 percent.
+The major program disbursement for governmental activities is for Public Safety which accounts for 47.2 percent of all governmental disbursements, respectively.
+General government also represents a significant cost, about 22.5 percent.
 The next three columns of the Statement entitled Program Receipts identify amounts paid by people who are directly charged for the service and grants received by the City that must be used to provide a specific service.
-The Net (Disbursements) Receipts column compares the program receipts to the cost of the service.
+The Net (Cash Disbursements) Receipts column compares the program receipts to the cost of the service.
 This "net cost" amount represents the cost of the service which ends up being paid from money provided by local taxpayers.
 These net costs are paid form the general receipts which are presented at the bottom of the Statement.
 A comparison between the total cost of services and the net cost is presented in the following table.